 Investing in leaders has long been a part of the NewSchools strategy.
 One of the biggest talent challenges in education today is diversifying the pool of teachers and leaders to better reflect and serve our students.

 Our goal is for Black and Latino leaders to represent at least 40 percent of the PreK-12 education workforce, mirroring the demographics of U.S. students today.

-Yet, according to “Unrealized Impact,” a groundbreaking study on the state of diversity, equity and inclusion in education released by NewSchools, there is a large racial/ethnic gap in education (see figure below).
-The percentage of Black and Latino leaders in education, as compared to the percentage of Black and Latino students in our nation’s schools, remains unbalanced.
-This is especially troubling as the number of children of color in our public school system continues to climb.
+The benefits of diverse leadership are well documented, but Black and Latino leaders are underrepresented in education as compared to the percentage of Black and Latino students in our nation’s schools.
+If no action is taken, this gap will grow as the number of children of color in the American public school system continues to climb.

-The Diverse Leaders strategy aims to close the diversity gap by growing, advancing, and supporting Black and Latino leadership in education.
-Our goal is for Black and Latino leaders to represent at least 40 percent of PreK-12 education leadership by 2020, mirroring the demographics of U.S. students today.
+NewSchools’ Diverse Leaders strategy aims to close the diversity gap by growing, advancing, and supporting Black and Latino leadership in education.
+Our goal is for Black and Latino leaders to represent at least 40 percent of the PreK-12 education workforce, mirroring the demographics of U.S. students today.
 We work towards this goal by: